brandon-w1205/cheapEgames/README.md

 ## Stretch Goals
 * Proper CSS Styling
 * Implement other search results than just genre like games similar to the one you have played before.

+## Post-Reflection
+I was able to implement a certain amount of styling using Bootstrap; however, I plan on styling it further in the future.
+Furthermore, I plan on implementing different search ideas, one being to search up games by name.
+By completing this project, I was able to become more comfortable with databases and how they operate.

 ## Credit
 * Rawg API Database: https://rawg.io/apidocs